airtidy/railstest/README.md

 ** PLEASE DON'T CHECK IN YOUR PERSONAL INFO UNENCRYPTED **

-If you are uncomfortable with this then please e-mail your job application to david アット airtidy.com and let us know your github username.
+If you are uncomfortable with this then please e-mail your job application to jobs アット housecare.tokyo and let us know your github username.

 # Extra Credit